aquinocosme/aquinocosme.github.io/README.md

 # **Cosme Aquino Ovelar**
 ## Outreach
 ## Education
+* Incoming Master student in Astrophysics at Rheinische Friedrich-Wilhelms-Universität  2024-2026
 * B.S in Astrophysics with a minor in Mathematics and a Certificate in Data Analytics from the University of Oklahoma 2024
-* Incoming Master student in Astrophysics at Rheinische Friedrich-Wilhelms-Universität  2024-2026
+* Lester B. Pearson College UWC of the Pacific 2020

 ## Research Interests
 ## CV